 Driving Licence Renewal Process After 70

-The licence renewal process remains simple and accessible.
-Drivers aged over 70 can renew their licence online via the DVLA website or by using a paper form.
-The licence is issued for three years, and there is no fee.
-The 2025 changes mainly reinforce responsibility, ensuring elderly drivers carefully review their health and driving ability at each renewal stage.
+The renewal process remains simple and accessible.
+Drivers aged over 70 can renew their licence online or by post, and each renewal lasts for three years.
+The updated rules mainly reinforce personal responsibility, encouraging drivers to carefully consider their health, eyesight, and confidence before renewing.
+This approach improves safety without adding unnecessary complexity.

 Impact on Elderly Drivers in the UK